adamjstewart/bathymetry/README.md

 * [age2013](https://www.earthbyte.org/webdav/ftp/papers/Muller_etal_OceanChemistry/Grids/agegrid_0.nc)
 * [age2008](https://www.earthbyte.org/webdav/ftp/Data_Collections/Muller_etal_2008_G3/Seafloor_ages/age.3.6.unscaled.nc)

-Each of these files should be placed in their respective directories.
+Each of these files should be placed in their respective directories within the data directory.

 ### Plate Boundaries

 The plate boundaries shapefiles can be downloaded from the [World tectonic plates and boundaries](https://github.com/fraxen/tectonicplates).
-Download and extract a zip file of the entire repository.
+Download and extract a zip file of the entire repository within the data directory.